 Thomas J. DeLong, PhD

-Thomas J. DeLong, PhD is a senior fellow and former Philip J. Stomberg Professor of Management Practice in the Organizational Behavior area at the Harvard Business School.
+Thomas J. DeLong, PhD is a Baker Foundation Professor of Management Practice in the Organizational Behavior Department at the Harvard Business School where he teaches MBA and executive courses focused on leadership, organizational behavior, managing human capital, and career management.
 He is internationally recognized for his teaching and course development.
 Before joining the Harvard Business School Faculty, DeLong was Chief Development Officer and Managing Director of Morgan Stanley Group, Inc, where he was responsible for the firm’s human capital and focused on issues of organizational strategy and organizational change.
 Professor DeLong received his PhD in Industrial Supervision from Purdue University.
 He received a post-doctoral fellowship from MIT.

 Karen Dillon, MS